 - Microbiological Filter System: A Microbiological Filter System is EPA-certified to filter harmful microorganisms like bacteria and viruses out of your drinking water.
 With a Microbiological Filter System, you don’t need an extra alkaline filter, as the water you get from your system is always alkaline.

 - Acid Neutralizer: If your water has a low pH, it is acidic.
 You can install an acid neutralizer if your home’s water pH is below 6.8.
 Pinhole leaks in pipes and water-using appliances and blue/green stains are signs that the water in your home has a low pH.

 Contact Long’s EcoWater to Get Alkaline Water in Your Home

 Whether you desire alkaline water treatment, want to filter out contaminants like iron or chlorine, need to purify well water or are just looking to pump fresh, clean, great-tasting water into your home, Long’s EcoWater has solutions.
 We have residential and commercial solutions, both big and small, from water refiners to water softeners to whole-house filtration and purification systems.

-Our eco-friendly outlook means that we reuse and recycle water wherever possible.
-It also means that our water filters, purifiers and softeners use less energy than comparable equipment, so they’re easy on the environment.
+Our eco-friendly outlook means we reuse and recycle water wherever possible.
+It also means our water filters, purifiers and softeners use less energy than comparable equipment, so they’re easy on the environment.
 Contact us today to learn more.